 I know that this isn’t a common coffee additive, but my husband used to drink his coffee with this often.
 It has a similar, but stronger, taste to brown sugar in coffee.

 A tablespoon of honey contains between 8.5 and 743.75 mg of potassium.
 Potassium levels in honey are highly variable.
-This is because the source of the honey affects it’s nutrient composition.
+This is because the source of honey affects its nutrient composition.